anthemion-org/ogle-web/README.md

 Other times, functions are named only with nouns.
 When this is done, the noun is _what the function returns_.

 Roots representing boolean values (or functions that return booleans) begin with `Ck`.
 I intended this as a consistent replacement for the `is` and `has` terms that some developers use to prefix their boolean variables, but it is more useful than that.
 Consider a class method `uReady`.
 Does this method tell us _whether_ the instance is ready, or does it cause the instance to _become_ ready?
 In this case, it is the latter.
-If it were answering a ‘yes/no’ question, it would be called ‘uCkReady’.
+If it were answering a ‘yes/no’ question, it would be called `uCkReady`.

 This honors the rule that standalone nouns in function names tell the reader _what_ is being returned — in this case, a ‘check’.
 If the function were refactored to return members from a status enumeration, we would change its name to `uStatReady`.
 The meaning is clear in either case, and the `uReady` name remains available if the verb usage is also required.